tomlqc/about-quantum/source/index.rst

     This site is still under development.
     Stories may be incomplete or still a draft, the overall structure may change too.

+    Started as both a personal cheatsheet and an annotated bibliography, these pages are continuously evolving.
-    Visit frequently to watch the progress!
+    **Visit frequently to watch the progress!**

 .. include:: qutex.rst